Hugh Cloberry Christian: End of the war

 Christian sailed north from Jamaica on 21 July 1782 with Admiral Hugh Pigot's fleet, arriving at New York City on 5 September.
 Returning to Port Royal with Hood's fleet in February the following year, he spent several months cruising in the area.
 He returned to England with Hood in April 1783, and left active service following the end of the war with the signing of the Treaty of Paris.
-He presumably did not receive any further employment until the Spanish Armament in 1790, when he is recorded as being appointed as second captain aboard Lord Howe's flagship, the 100-gun HMS Queen Charlotte.
+He presumably did not receive any further employment until the 1790 Nootka Crisis, when he is recorded as being appointed as second captain aboard Lord Howe's flagship, the 100-gun HMS Queen Charlotte.
 The easing of tensions meant that Queen Charlotte was paid off at the end of the year, and Christian again found himself without a ship.

 French Revolutionary Wars

 The outbreak of the French Revolutionary Wars in early 1793 provided Christian with further employment.
 Queen Charlotte was recommissioned, and he again became her second captain, still under Lord Howe.
 He stepped down from his post in August the following year, becoming a commissioner of the Transport Board, and on 1 June 1795 he was advanced to rear-admiral of the blue.
 He was then appointed commander-in-chief of the Leeward Islands Station in 1796, and was instructed to take a fleet out with a convoy of transports, carrying soldiers for operations against the French and Dutch colonies there.
 He duly hoisted his flag aboard the 98-gun HMS Prince George and assembled his squadron and the transports, numbering over two hundred merchants carrying 16,000 men, and making up the largest troop convoy to leave England to that date.